By far the most difficult part of blogging is coming up with fresh content.

 In a short piece of words, you’re expected to convince your reader on why they should spend a portion of their most limited resources (time) in reading your blog post.

-In a dynamic and fast-paced world such as the internet, it is safe to established that internet users are not patient.
+In a dynamic and fast-paced world such as the internet, it is safe to establish that internet users are not patient.

 If a reader has any slight bit of feeling that your article isn’t up to par, they’ll bounce back and source for information elsewhere.